 We introduced bumble bees to the glasshouse (some 25,000 of them) to naturally pollinate our crops, as nature intended.

 IPM or integrated pest management is the introduction of predator (good bugs) insects to the crop that seek out and destroy (eat) the bad bugs.
 This enables us to minimise the use of harsh agrichemicals.

-The real question should be not whether we spray, but what do we spray with?
+At NZ Hothouse our main weapon of choice is bumble bees, ‘the good guys get the bad guys’.
 We actively avoid harsh agrichemicals as they endanger our beneficial insects and our bumble bees.
 If we have to spray insect pests, we use soft sprays like plant soap, a coconut based spray that sticks the insects wings together so that they can’t fly.
 These sprays have a mechanical rather than physiological effect on the pests and are completely harmless to humans.

-No, keep them stored in a cool dry place.
+Keep them stored in a cool dry place.
 Refrigeration destroys the cells within the Tomato which effects the texture and makes the fruit watery and flavourless.